- Stage

 Storage and organization workflow

-What storage solution(s) will you USE and is it appropriate for the type and size of your data?
+What storage solution(s) will be used?
+Is the solution appropriate for the type and size of data?

-Does the storage solution provide an automatic backup, or do you need a backup storage method?
+Does the storage solution provide an automatic backup, or will a backup storage method be needed?

-How will you maintain version control of data and files?
+How will version control of data and files be maintained?

 Documentation and metadata

-How will you structure and label files in a way so the data may be easily reused or reproduced?
+How will files be structured and labeled so the data may be easily reused or reproduced?

-What metadata standards are commonly used in your discipline?
-How will you apply these to your project?
+What metadata standards are commonly used in the project's discipline?
+How will these be applied to the project?

 Data sharing and archiving

-For human subjects data, how will you ensure all data are appropriately de-identified?
+For human subjects data, how will de-identification be ensured for all data?

-How will you archive the data and is the archival solution appropriate for the types of data sets?
+How will the data be archived and is the archival solution appropriate for the types of data sets?

 Funder specific data management plans